nkusibob/powerplant-coding-challenge/ReadMe.md

     ]

 ```
-you can use parameter by changing the load and the wind
+you can keep the same powerplant list and parameter the load and the wind for additional test plan
 ```javascript